counterfactual/monorepo/counterfactual-protocols.md

 ## Commitments

+In our codebase, a `CfOperation` is a class that specifies a commitment type, in other word, a type of transaction.
+A given `CfOperation` will fix most of the structure of the transaction but accept a small number of parameters (passed into the constructor).
+Given a `CfOperation` instance, the `hashToSign` function will return a `bytes32` digest that all signatories must sign, and those signatures can be passed into the `transaction` function, to return a transaction.

+## Commitment Structrue

 - the cryptographic *signature* over some hash representing the transaction to be executed
 - the *data* that allows any party in the channel to reconstruct the hash and thus verify the signature

-## Commitment Structrue

 - **Transaction digest**.
 The transaction digest is the hash that is signed by each party, enabling the protocol's transaction to be executed on-chain.
 The calldata, if present, is used to generate the digest.
 - **Transaction**.
 The transaction is the `(to, val, data, op)` tuple that a given protocol allows one to broadcast on-chain.
 These transactions enforce commitments created from the calldata and signature digests, manifesting the off-chain counterfactual state into the on-chain reality.